keiraz-hang/bluestamp-porftfolio/index.md

 ## COMPONENTS

 So far, my project consists of a breadboard, various wires, a Particle Argon, and a 12-pixel NeoPixel ring.
 I do have the rest of the components (the jar and cotton wool), but I will use them much later.
 Currently, I have the Argon installed on the breadboard, and it is also connected to the NeoPixel light.
 It recieves power from a USB cord connected to my computer.
 Here are brief descriptions of the components I have:
-- breadboard: connects the components, lets the power from the computer go to the NeoPixel
+- breadboard: connects the components, lets power from the computer go to the NeoPixel through wires
 - Particle Argon: a wifi development kit for building connection-reliant projects
-- 12-pixel NeoPixel ring: a ring with 12 lights on it.
+- 12-pixel NeoPixel ring: a ring with 12 individual lights on it
-- wires: lets the light be powered
+- wires: carries the power from the computer through the breadboard

 ## CHALLENGES